Introduction to Smart Manufacturing 100

 product lifecycle management

 PLM.
 A computer software program that traces all information related to the manufacture of a product from prototype to failure.
-Product lifecycle management software uses the digital thread to integrate all cyber-physical data related to the manufacture of a part and beyond.
+Product lifecycle management software uses a digital thread to integrate all cyber-physical data related to the manufacture of a part and beyond.

 proximity sensors

 A device that detects a change in a physical condition and turns it into an electrical signal.
-Proximity sensors can sense the presence or absence of an object without making physical contact.
+Proximity sensors can sense the presence, or absence, of an object without making physical contact.

 scatterplots